Lance Anderson (American football): Bucknell

-St. Mary’s (CA)
+Saint Mary's

-Anderson joined the St. Mary's (CA) coaching staff in 2003 as the co-defensive coordinator and defensive line coach.
+Anderson joined the Saint Mary's coaching staff in 2003 as the co-defensive coordinator and defensive line coach.
 This was the final season the school had a football team.

 Utah State

 In 2004, Anderson reunited with former Bucknell defensive coordinator Dave Kotulski when he joined him at Utah State as the outside linebackers coach.
 Anderson's father wrestled and played football at Utah State.

 San Diego

 For the 2005 and 2006 seasons, Anderson was the defensive line coach and recruiting coordinator for Jim Harbaugh at San Diego.

 Stanford

 In 2007, Anderson followed Harbaugh to Stanford, where he coached the defensive tackles and served as the recruiting coordinator through 2009.
 From 2010 to 2013, he continued as the recruiting coordinators, but coached the outside linebackers.
 Prior to the 2014 season, Anderson was promoted to defensive coordinator after Derek Mason left to become the head coach at Vanderbilt.
 The official title for the position is the Willie Shaw Director of Defense.
 Anderson continued coaching the outside linebackers.

 Prior to the 2018 season, Anderson was promoted to associate head coach.